-PREREQUISITE: Chemistry (C or better) and Advanced Algebra (C or better)
+PREREQUISITE: Chemistry (C or better) and Algebra 2 (C or better) recommended

-recommended

-This class can be regarded as essential for any pre-engineering or pre-physics course of study and very beneficial for further study in medical related fields, certain mechanical areas, or for someone interested in improving their laboratory techniques or applications of mathematics.
-The student will get practice in the practical uses of algebra, specifically quadratic equations and trigonometric functions.
+This class can be regarded as essential for any pre-engineering or pre-Physics course of study and very beneficial for further study in medical related fields, certain mechanical areas, or for someone interested in improving their laboratory techniques or applications of mathematics.
+The student will get practice in the practical uses of algebra, specifically quadratic equations, and trigonometric functions.
 The metric system of units is used in all course work, the majority of which is made up of student lab work and problem solving.
-Students will study the areas of translational and rotational kinematics, work, energy, power, conservation of momentum, simple harmonic motion, waves, sound, and light.
-A heavy emphasis will be on the mathematics of how objects move through the use of various equations.
-It is helpful that students have been through advanced algebra because of the heavy emphasis of math.
-However, can take both physics and advanced algebra concurrently.
+Students will study the areas of translational and rotational kinematics, work, energy, power, conservation of momentum, simple harmonic motion, waves, sound, and light, and electricity.
+A heavy emphasis will be on the mathematics of how objects move.
+It is helpful that students have been through Algebra 2 because of the heavy emphasis of math.
+However, can take both Physics and Algebra 2 concurrently.